robotnic/energieaustria/README.md

 # Data sources
 There are some unstructured function to retrieve the data.
 Copyright is unclear.

-# Todo
-* openapi API definition (generator)
-* sources: check legal state of data, find new data sources
-* whatif: What happens if we add 5x Solar,...
-(Plugin mechanism)

 # Install
 * clone repository